Classification of Fermi-LAT sources with deep learning using energy and time spectra: Dataset

 The central idea of our classification procedure is to directly use the gamma-ray energy spectra and time series, rather than a selection of derived features.
-The reference dataset is the 4FGL-DR2 catalog\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/10yr_catalog/}} (\texttt{gll\_psc\_v23.fit}), which has been obtained with the same analysis methods as the 4FGL \fermi catalog \citep{Fermi-LAT:2019yla}, but considering two additional years of data and thus updating spectral parameters, spectral energy distributions and source associations.
+The reference dataset is the 4FGL-DR2 catalogue\footnote{Publicly available at \url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/10yr_catalog/}, see section Data Availability.}, which has been obtained with the same analysis methods as the 4FGL \fermi catalogue \citep{Fermi-LAT:2019yla}, but considering two additional years of data and thus updating spectral parameters, spectral energy distributions and source associations.

+Each source in a gamma-ray catalogue is described by measurements as well as human-crafted features (a total of 74 in the 4FGL-DR2 catalogue) designed to represent the main source properties.
+Apart from the features connected to the source position in the sky, many features describe the energy and timing properties of photon fluxes.
+The 4FGL-DR2 catalogue reports the photon fluxes in seven energy bands, as well as the integrated flux in the full energy range of the analysis.
+The photon flux is then fitted with three different spectral shapes over the full energy range, and the best fit parameters, together with their uncertainties, are provided.
+As for the time variability, in the 4FGL-DR2 catalogue one-year light curves (integrated over the full energy range) are reported, along with the variability index, which weights the relative variability between different time bins with respect to the mean value of all bins.

-We use the gamma-ray flux values in the seven energy bands as reported in the 4FGL-DR2 catalog (entry \texttt{Flux\_Band} in the catalog tables), together with the corresponding significance in each energy band, referred simply as 'significance' in what follows (\texttt{Sqrt\_TS\_Band}).\footnote{The source significance is quantified by the test statistics TS = $2 \log(\mathcal{L}/\mathcal{L}_0)$, where $\mathcal{L}$ and $\mathcal{L}_0$ are the log-likelihood functions with and without the source of interest included in the model, respectively.} These flux values are obtained from the spectral fit over the full energy range, but adjusting the normalisation in each spectral band.
+We here use the gamma-ray flux values in the seven energy bands as reported in the 4FGL-DR2 catalogue (entry called \texttt{Flux\_Band} in the catalogue tables, referred to as energy band/spectra/series data in what follows), together with the corresponding significance in each energy band (\texttt{Sqrt\_TS\_Band}), referred to as 'significance' in what follows.\footnote{The source significance is quantified by the test statistics TS = $2 \log(\mathcal{L}/\mathcal{L}_0)$, where $\mathcal{L}$ and $\mathcal{L}_0$ are the log-likelihood functions with and without the source of interest included in the model, respectively.} These values are obtained from the spectral fit over the full energy range, but adjusting the normalisation in each band.

-As for the time spectra, we select the ten one-year light curves and the corresponding significance (integrated over the full energy range) (\texttt{Flux\_History} and \texttt{Sqrt\_TS\_History}).
-Note that two-month intervals were provided in the first release of the 4FGL catalog, but removed in the 4FGL-DR2 release, since one-year light curves were demonstrated to capture most of the variability information \citep{Fermi-LAT:2019yla}.
+As for the time spectra, we select the ten one-year light curves and the corresponding significances integrated over the full energy range (\texttt{Flux\_History} and \texttt{Sqrt\_TS\_History}, referred to as time spectra/series in what follows).
+Note that two-month intervals were provided in the first release of the 4FGL catalogue, but removed in the 4FGL-DR2 release, since one-year light curves were demonstrated to capture most of the variability information \citep{Fermi-LAT:2019yla}.